xmtp/botkit/README.md

 - Sign up at [Railway](https://railway.app/).
 - Click 'New Project' and select 'Node.js'.
-- Create a redis DB
+- Create a Rredis DB or other (Optional)
-- Connect your GitHub repository or use Railway's template.
+- Connect your GitHub repository
-- Set your environment variables and redis string url
+- Set your environment variables
 - Deploy your application.
-- Deploy a [ENS domain](https://ens.domains/) and share your bot!
+- Register an [ENS domain](https://ens.domains/) and share your bot!

 ## Development